ArjunS07/arjuns07.github.io/content/blog/2022-7-apps-student-needs/index.md

 {{< figure src="/blog/2022-7-apps-student-needs/videospeed.jpeg" caption="Image via [Video Speed Controller](https://chrome.google.com/webstore/detail/video-speed-controller/nffaoalbilbmmfgbnbgppjihopabppdk)" >}}

-My personal favourite on this list, this Chrome extension has no doubt saved countless hours when blitzing through revision videos, or has helped rationalise the guilt of bingewatching a TV show the day before an exam – by enabling you to pump up the speed on any HTML5 video – including YouTube, Netflix, Prime Video, Disney+, and Twitter – to up to 16x the original speed.
+My personal favourite on this list, this Chrome extension has no doubt saved countless hours when blitzing through revision videos, or has helped rationalise the guilt of bingewatching a TV show the day before an exam–by enabling you to pump up the speed on any HTML5 video–including YouTube, Netflix, Prime Video, Disney+, and Twitter–to up to 16x the original speed.

 It's hard going back to watching anything at that snail-paced speed _normal_ people once you've had a few days with this extension - and it's even better for speeding through videos on sites which don't natively support speed controls.